 I’ve had a handful of people ask me about this, so I figured I’d just blog on it.

 If you use Feature Folders in ASP.NET Core you may see something like this where Resharper can’t figure out where your Views are.
-It will outline like your View() calls in red.
+It will outline your View() calls in red (as well as your partials).

 When you run the app it still works, but it leaves a little to be desired with the Developer experience.
-Feature Folders are supported in Resharper and plain ASP.NET, but in Resharper has not added support for Feature Folders to ASP.NET Core yet.
+Feature Folders are supported in Resharper and plain ASP.NET, but in ASP.NET Core Resharper has not added support for Feature Folders yet.

 - Note – if you have more custom paths in your